Filmed in Utah Horror: 2020 Edition

 Jim Cummings met the Utah Film Commission office at the 2018 Sundance Film Festival and mentioned the idea of shooting his next project in Utah.
 The Wolf of Snow Hollow received support from the state’s Motion Picture Incentive Program and began shooting in the Spring of 2019 around Salt Lake and Summit Counties.
 The film is out now in select theatres and available on your preferred VOD platform.

-Kinderfänger is a series produced by Crypt TV, which received support from the state’s Motion Picture Incentive Program.
-The series follows a hard of hearing/deaf teacher, Angel Theory, who discovers she may hold the key to finding an ancient evil force that is assembling an army of troubled souls.
-The first episode airs Friday, October 30th on Facebook Watch.
+Kinderfänger and Mira Mira are both series produced by Crypt TV.
+Kinderfänger follows a hard of hearing/deaf teacher (Angel Theory) who discovers she may hold the key to finding an ancient evil force that is assembling an army of troubled souls.
+See more on Facebook Watch.

 They Live Inside Us (2020)

 Witching Season Films is a horror film production company started by Utah local, Michael Ballif.
 The Witching Season horror anthology is a series of short horror films released on their YouTube as a free webseries.
 The fourth installment, They Live Inside Us, was made into their debut feature film and shot completely in Utah.
 Now available to watch on your favorite VOD streaming service.

 Top Dead Center Films is a production company started by Utah residents, Gary and Julie Auerbach.
 Stay Out of the F***ing Attic and Babysitter Must Die are two of their upcoming films that shot completely in Utah.

 The Canyonlands (2021)